 The Trust typically requires a report on the funded project at some appropriate time following completion of the project.
 There is no grant completion report form.
-The Trustees are interested in the implementation timetable, the impact of the completed project, and the final budget.
+The Trustees are interested in the implementation timetable, the final budget, major sources of funding, and the impact of the completed project.

 How soon after receiving a grant or the announcement of a challenge grant may an institution apply again?